coralproject/coralproject-site-2016/contribute.md

 # How to contribute

 Help us by joining the community of people contributing to our code, suggesting features, and reporting bugs.

-Check out the sections below for some quick tips on how to get started, or take a look at [our technical documentation on contributing to the Coral Project.](http://coralprojectdocs.herokuapp.com/contribute/)
+Check out the sections below to get started, or take a look at [our technical documentation on contributing to the Coral Project.](http://coralprojectdocs.herokuapp.com/contribute/)

 Before you begin, please review our [Code of Conduct.](code-of-conduct.html)